tejasviselvakumar2007-art/LibrarySystem/README.md

 # AIM:
-To develop the Library Management System using Star UML
+To develop the Library Management System using Star UML.

 # Problem Statement:
 1.Library Management System is required to replace the manual tracking of books, member records, and lending activities, which is prone to errors and inefficiency.